-If you’re looking for some winter fun and you’re willing to make the trip, the annual winter carnival at Michigan Technological University in Houghton could be just the special event you’re looking for.
-The 2022 Michigan Tech Winter Carnival will be held Feb.
-9-12, 2022.
+If you’re looking for some winter fun in Michigan and you’re willing to make the trip, the annual winter carnival at Michigan Technological University in Houghton could be just the special event you’re looking for.

 The History of the Michigan Tech Winter Carnival